wowitsjack/Ghidra-ChatGPT/README.md

 Upon activation, the plugin will conduct semantic analysis on the selected function and output the findings to the Ghidra console.

 ## Contributions
-- Original author evyatar9
+- Original script by evyatar9
-- Port to Python 3 by wowitsjack
+- Port to Python 3 executed by wowitsjack

 ## Contribution Guidelines

-To contribute to the Ghidra-ChatGPT project, kindly submit pull requests or report issues through the [Ghidra-ChatGPT GitHub repository](https://github.com/wowitsjack/Ghidra-ChatGPT).
+To contribute to the Ghidra-ChatGPT project, kindly submit pull requests or report issues through the [Ghidra-ChatGPT GitHub repository](https://github.com/your-repo/Ghidra-ChatGPT).

 ## Referential Material